List of Subjects

 Intermediate Level

 At Intermediate Level, students learn about demand and supply, opportunity cost, market structures, and the role of government.
-The course explores how economic policy affects society and business.
-Students improve their numeracy, reasoning, and problem-solving skills necessary further studies.
+The course explores how economic policies affect society and business.
+Students improve their numeracy, reasoning, and problem-solving skills necessary for further studies.

 Special Considerations